astoriawinter/wish/README.md

 # wish [WIP]

-App that helps to find out what presents you friends wish to recieve.
+App that helps to find out what presents you friends wish to receive.

 stack
 - Firebase Cloud Firestore + Room